-Student loans receivables decreased 15% from \$5.2 billion in fiscal 2008 to \$4.4 billion in fiscal 2009 as compared to an 11% increase from \$4.7 billion in fiscal 2007 to fiscal 2008.
-The fiscal 2009 decline is primarily related to the Authority's sale of over \$1.1 billion in loans.
-The sale of loans was prompted by a mutual desire of the Authority and certain investors to redeem auction rate bonds.
-The change also reflects the net of the purchase activity less loan principal reductions during fiscal 2009 and fiscal 2008.
+Student loans receivables decreased 4% from \$4.4 billion in fiscal 2009 to \$4.2 billion in fiscal 2010 as compared to a 15% decrease from \$5.2 billion in fiscal 2008 to fiscal 2009.
+The fiscal 2010 decline is primarily related to the Authority's sale of over \$704 million in loans through the ECASLA purchase program and the net of the purchase activity less loan principal reductions during fiscal 2010 and fiscal 2009.
+The fiscal 2009 decline was primarily related to the Authority's sale of over \$1.1 billion in loans.
+The fiscal 2009 sale of loans was prompted by a mutual desire of the Authority and certain investors to redeem auction rate bonds.

-For fiscal 2009, current liabilities increased by \$270.0 million due to short-term borrowings from our lender partners to purchase loans of \$142.5 million and the increase in current year bond maturities to \$107.9 million from \$27.5 million in fiscal 2008.
-Long-term liabilities decreased by \$1.1 billion or 22% as the Authority redeemed significant amounts of long-term debt at a discount.
+For fiscal 2010, current liabilities increased by \$167.0 million due to increases in current bonds payable of \$36.3 million, ECASLA participation payable of \$183.2 million and Conduit payable of \$102.1 million, which was partially offset by a \$142.4 million decline in other liabilities.
+Long-term liabilities decreased by \$426.0 million or 11% as the Authority redeemed significant amounts of long-term debt at a discount.
 The overall decrease in total liabilities is the result of the aforementioned bond redemptions.
-Despite the overall decrease in liabilities, the Authority did issue \$262.5 million in tax-exempt bonds and utilized the federal ECASLA participation program to finance \$285.6 million in student loans.
-In addition, the Authority entered into a new \$80 million revolving line of credit with three banks to serve as a "bridge" financing for the Authority's utilization of the ECASLA Federal Loan Participation Program.
+Despite the overall decrease in liabilities, the Authority did complete three new bond issuances of \$186.0 million, \$761.4 million and \$822.5 million and utilized the federal ECASLA participation program and Straight-A Conduit to finance student loans.
+However, the \$1.8 billion in bond issuances were offset by \$2.2 billion in bond extinguishments and redemptions in fiscal 2010.
+The Authority also closed its \$80 million revolving line of credit with three banks that served as a "bridge" financing for the Authority's utilization of the ECASLA Federal Loan Participation Program.